nortikin/sverchok/docs/Unit_01/lesson_03.rst

 **Decide which variables you want to expose**

 Sometimes there are so many ways to approach variables that you just have to decide and change it later if you need to.
-Here i'll pick what I think is the most convenient
+Here I'll pick what I think is the most convenient

 - Division distance side X
 - Division distance side Y